-This vegan shepherd’s pie is full of flavor and surprisingly healthy.
-We topped protein-rich quinoa, lentils, and plenty of vegetables with creamy roasted garlic mashed potatoes.
-It’s warming, satisfying and pack with nutrients.
+This vegan and gluten free lentil shepherd’s pie is full of flavor and surprisingly healthy.
+We topped protein-rich quinoa, lentils, and plenty of vegetables with creamy roasted garlic mashed potatoes and baked to perfection.
+It’s warming, satisfying and absolutely delicious!

 How to make a flavor-packed vegan shepherd’s pie

 This vegan shepherd’s pie filling is super flavorful.
 The filling starts with a base of aromatics and other vegetables simmered in vegetable broth.

 This shepherds pie packs onions, leeks, mushrooms, carrots and peas.
 And that’s not to mention all the fresh aromatics like tarragon, roasted garlic, and parsley.
 It smells so good that even my husband – an extremely picky eater + carnivore – happily ate a full serving.

 TBH, my mouth is kinda watering right now as I write this post, and it’s 6:20 AM.
 If that doesn’t convince you how good this is, not sure what will.
 Shepherd’s pie for breakfast, anyone?

 After building a serious flavor base for this vegan shepherd’s pie with aromatics and tender fall veggies, it’s time to add some protein and heartiness to the filling.
 Enter lentils and quinoa.